-Brown's 30 helps Miami beat No. 9 North Carolina 77-62
+No. 9 North Carolina outhustled by Miami, 77-62

 North Carolina will try to bounce back at home against Pittsburgh on Tuesday.

-Miami plays host to another Top Ten team - No. 6 Florida State - on Wednesday.
+Miami plays host to another top 10 team - No. 6 Florida State - on Wednesday.
+Larranaga is hoping for another big crowd.

+''I don't want to tell the students who have night class to cut,'' he said, ''but maybe they can come for the second half.''

 ---